danabban/data-blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
-- Data Storytelling
+- Data Analysis
+- Visual Communication
-- Business Intelligence
+- Digital Advertising

 # Education to show in About widget
 education: